GwynHN/BIO373_2020/Mapping.md

 3. Do these regions look the same in sample 660389?

 4. How many unique bitwise flags are there in 516950.sorted.bam file?
-The dedupped bam file?
+The dedupped bam file (516950.dedup.bam)?
 How many reads were marked as duplicates?
 (Hint: the flags are the sum of the value of each individual property assigned to a read; duplicate = 1024)

-5. Write a bash script to run the alignment and dedup steps on both genotypes.
+5. Practice writing bash script to run the alignment and dedup steps on both genotypes.
 To encourage organization and reproducibility, make a directory to keep your script(s) in and run from there :)